 Music has the power to transcend language, age, gender, geography, culture and socioeconomic standing.
 Music allows a deeper understanding of culture and history and can help us to connect the past with the present.
 It is a part of our identity.
 In India, classical music – Hindustani in the north, and Carnatic in the south – is rich in heritage, but as globalization spreads, that identity is likely to be blurred, particularly in the younger generation.

 Innovative and inspiring at every level, Brhaddhvani is a research and training centre founded by Dr. Karaikudi S. Subramanian in 1989, with the support of Dr. S. Seetha, to fill the lacunae in music education in India.
-With a unique outlook and ambitious goals, Dr. KSS combines the strengths of the traditional Gurukula and the institutional systems of learning by virtue of his long lineage as a vina player, his formal education in science, literature and musicology and his services in Universities around the world.
-He strongly feels that while the traditional music is nurtured in some institutions by a minority with care and concern to retain its value, music is yet to become firmly a part of the school curriculum in order to benefit the wider section of the Indian society.
+With a unique outlook and ambitious goals, Dr. KSS combines the strengths of the traditional Gurukula and the institutional systems of learning by virtue of his long lineage as a vina player, his formal education in science, literature and musicology, and his services in universities around the world.
+He strongly feels that while traditional music is nurtured in some institutions by a minority with care and concern to retain its value, music is yet to become firmly a part of the school curriculum in order to benefit the wider section of the Indian society.